Sunday's air show to honor glider pilot who died in crash

 Air Force officials identified the pilot killed as Dan Buchanan.
 They said Sunday's Gunfighter Skies Air & Space Celebration at Mountain Home Air Force Base will continue in his honor and the support he provided to its airshows.

 The Idaho Statesman says Buchanan was a resident of Dayton, Nevada, who appeared annually at more than 25 airshows.
-He was licensed as a private and commercial pilot.
+He was a licensed private and commercial pilot.

 Comments